yuriescl/minimal-bookmarks.nvim/README.md

 #### Keybindings

-By default, there are no keybindings.
+By default, this plugin does not create keybindings.
 You can set your own keybindings in your `init.vim` or `init.lua` file.

 Examples: